zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 149. eyes down and not wandering, guarding the root, protecting the mind,

-The unleakable, not burned, should be alone like a rhino horn.
+The unleakable, not burned, should be alone like a rhinoceros horn.

 "Eyes down and not wandering": "How are eyes confused?
 Here, Bichu is a man who is unrestless in the eyes, "The one that should be seen is not seen, and the one